 Climate Change.
-Continuing political and social attention to the issue of climate change has resulted in legislative, regulatory and other initiatives to reduce greenhouse gas emissions, such as carbon dioxide and methane and incentivize energy conservation or the use of alternative energy sources.
+Continuing political and social attention to the issue of climate change has resulted in legislative, regulatory and other initiatives to reduce greenhouse gas emissions, such as carbon dioxide and methane and incentivizing energy conservation or the use of alternative energy sources.
 Policy makers at both the U.S. federal and state levels have introduced legislation and proposed new regulations designed to quantify and limit the emission of greenhouse gases through inventories, limitations or taxes on greenhouse gas emissions and encourage consumers to the alternative energy sources.
-The Build Back Better Act, passed by the US House of Representatives and supported by President Biden, includes incentives to increase wind and solar electric generation and encourage consumers to use these alternative energy sources.
+The Inflation Reduction Act, which Congress passed and President Biden signed into law in August 2022, both imposes new climate related requirements on oil and gas operations and appropriates significant federal funding for renewable energy initiatives.
+Also, for the first time ever, the law imposes a fee on greenhouse gas (GHG) emissions from certain facilities.
+The emissions fee and funding provisions of the Inflation Reduction Act could increase our operating costs and accelerate the transition away from fossil fuels, which could in turn adversely affect our business, results of operations and financial position.

 States in which we operate have imposed venting and flaring limitations designed to reduce methane emissions from oil and gas exploration and production activities.
 Legislative and state initiatives to date have generally focused on the development of cap and trade or carbon tax programs.
 Renewable energy standards (also referred to as renewable portfolio standards) require electric utilities to provide a specified minimum percentage of electricity from eligible renewable resources, with potential increases to the required percentage over time.
 The development of a federal renewable energy standard, or the development of additional or more stringent renewable energy standards at the state level or other initiatives to incentivize the use of renewable energy could reduce the demand for oil and gas, thereby adversely impacting our earnings, cash flows and financial position.
 Cap and trade programs offer greenhouse gas emission allowances that are gradually reduced over time.
-A cap and trade program or expanded use of cap and trade programs at the state level could impose direct costs on us through the purchase of allowances and could impose indirect costs by incentivizing consumers to s
+A cap and trade program or expanded use of cap and trade programs at the state level could impose direct costs on us through the purchase of allowances and could impose indirect costs by incentivizing consumers to shift away from fossil fuels.
+In addition, federal or state carbon taxes could directly increase our costs of operation and similarly incentivize consumers to shift away from fossil fuels.